A Brief History of Fort Smith, Arkansas

 Fort Smith Church Organized in 1911

 In June 1910, J. W. Norwood organized a Sabbath school in Fort Smith (Dart, 1910) with less than a dozen members (Norwood, 1910).
 Norwood visited again in August and the church had ordered a large supply of Adventist books to sell (Record, 1910).
 This was followed by camp meeting in September and by April 1911, the Sabbath school had grown to about forty members and was meeting in a nice room above the American National Bank (Norwood, 1911).
 The Fort Smith church was organized on April 29, 1911, and Elder Norwood reported in the Record that the newly organized church at Fort Smith was planning to erect a church building (Norwood, 1911).

 A New Church in 1912

-The Fort Smith church made plans to build and had planned on a wooden structure with a brick foundation but by December 1911, enough bricks had been donated so they could build a solid brick church (Norwood, 1911).
+The Fort Smith church members planned on a wooden structure with a brick foundation but by December 1911, enough bricks had been donated so they could build a solid brick church (Norwood, 1911).
 In June 1912 Elder Volney B. Watts held meetings in the new church (Norwood, 1912).

 A New Church in 1920